Selective high schools and opportunity class placement procedures

 Parents and/or carers need to comply with the application dates to ensure their child is considered:

-• selective high school applications (for Year 7 entry) open when the student is in Year 5, between October and November
+• selective high school applications (for Year 7 entry) open in November when the student is in Year 5

 • selective high school applications (for Years 8 to 12) open in June.

-The application process for Year 5 opportunity class placements opens the year before placement, when the student is in Year 4.
-The application period usually begins in April and closes in May, with the test taking place in August.
-Refer to the opportunity class application process for the dates for each year.
+The application process for Year 5 opportunity class placements opens in November when the student is in Year 3.
+The application period closes in February, with the test taking place in May (when the student is in Year 4).
+Refer to Opportunity classes (Year 5-6) and key dates for each year.

-The Year 7 selective high school applications usually begin when the student is in Year 5 (applications open towards the end of October and close in November).
-The test takes place when the student is in Year 6.
-Refer to the selective high school application process for the dates for each year.
+The application process for Year 7 selective high school placements opens in November when the student is in Year 5.
+The application period closes in February, with the test taking place in May (when the student is in Year 6).
+Refer to the Selective high schools and key dates for each year.

 Table 4 outlines the key steps for each application process.

-Key steps Opportunity class (Year 5) Selective high school (Year 7 entry) Selective high school (Years 8 to 12 entry)
+Key steps Opportunity class (Year 5 entry) Selective high school (Year 7 entry) Selective high school (Years 8 to 12 entry)

-Placement Test end-July/beg-August beg-May Schools will notify parents and/or carers of their specific requirements, including test date, if applicable.
+Placement Test (held over 3 days, from Friday to Sunday) early May early May Schools will notify parents and/or carers of their specific requirements, including test date, if applicable.

-Placement outcome information released end-October mid-August September to October
+Placement outcome information released end-August end-July September to October

-‘Authority to attend' letters sent to parents and/or carers mid-January late-January n/a
+'Authority to attend' letters made available to parents and/or carers in their application dashboard mid-January late-January n/a

 3.2 Request reasonable adjustments for testing